SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jira.md

 When you configure the webhook, enter the URL for the HTTP source you created in [step 2](https://help.sumologic.com/docs/integrations/app-development/jira/#Step_2:_Configure_hosted_collector_to_receive_webhooks) as the endpoint for the webhook.

-## Logs Collection Configuration & App installation
+## Logs Collection Configuration & App Installation

 As part of the setting up the collection process and app installation user can select the App from App Catalog and click on **Install App**.
 Please follow the steps below: